-The Biological Sciences (Non-human) prize and Earth Sciences prize are supported by donations from the families of previous Royal Society Presidents, Edmund D Gill and Neil Archbold respectively.
+The Society is grateful for the generosity of our members, past and present, in supporting these prizes.
+The Biological Sciences (Non-human) prize and Earth Sciences Prize are supported by the legacy of previous Presidents, Edmund D Gill and Neil Archbold respectively.

 The category of Biomedical and Health Sciences includes the fields of Endocrinology, Epidemiology, Genetics, Human Physiology, Human Anatomy, Immunology, Medical Parasitology, Microbiology, Neurology, Nuclear Medicine, Pathology, Pharmacology, Radiology and related human sciences apart from clinical trials.